 Valves are opened by antegrade flow induced by a pressure gradient oriented in the same direction as the leaflets, both at rest and in the systolic phase of muscle contraction.
 Valve opening is never total because it is hampered by the triangular thickening produced by the annulus so that flow at the valve is reduced and velocity is increased in accordance with Bernouilli's law.
-Accordingly, the lateral pressure spreading the leaflets decreases as blood velocity increases.13 In addition, the high velocity during systolic flow can form jets responsible for turbulences exceeding Reynolds number as flow enters valve sinuses bringing the leaflets even closer.
+Accordingly, the lateral pressure spreading the leaflets decreases as blood velocity increases.
+In addition, the high velocity during systolic flow can form jets responsible for turbulences exceeding Reynolds number as flow enters valve sinuses bringing the leaflets even closer.
 Therefore, the opening width of leaflets and their vibrating free edges result from the difference between these forces.
-14 These turbulences wash out the tendency for stasis at the valve sinus that could lead to adherent leucocytes, platelets and coagulation factors.
-13
+These turbulences wash out the tendency for stasis at the valve sinus that could lead to adherent leucocytes, platelets and coagulation factors.

-Valve closure
+Valve Closure

-Being not totally open, ^{13, 14} a valve is quickly closed by flow reversal and a reverse trans-valve pressure gradient, rather like a draft slams a semi-open door.
+Being not totally open, a valve is quickly closed by flow reversal and a reverse trans-valve pressure gradient, rather like a draft slams a semi-open door.
 This closure gradient is active both at rest and during muscular contraction, closing distal valves during the systolic phase and proximal valves in the diastolic phase.

 When standing still, the hydrostatic pressure developed by potential gravitational energy is always present and vis a tergo is then the main hydraulic pressure that drives blood towards the heart.
-In this position, all valves are open and dilated due to the hydrostatic pressure so that blood velocity is low, often less than 1cm/s.
-Blood flow often stops at peak inspiration as the hydraulic pressure gradient is reversed due to increased intra-abdominal pressure.15 behavior.
-Systolic retrograde flow and pressure closes the distal antegrade oriented valves, and blood is aspirated during diastole by the muscle pump in proportion to the muscle diastole relaxation volume/energy, so reversing the pressure gradient to close proximal competent valves and open distal valves.
+In this position, all valves are open and dilated due to the hydrostatic pressure so that blood velocity is low, often less than 1cm/ sec.
+Blood flow often stops at peak inspiration as the hydraulic pressure gradient is reversed due to increased intra-abdominal pressure.